xeokit/xeokit-bim-viewer/README.md

 #### Loading a Project

-Let's load the project we just queried info on.
+Let's start by loading the project we just queried info on.

 ````javascript
 myBIMViewer.loadProject("WestRiversideHospital",